danakj/danakj.github.io/_posts/2023-01-14-trivially-relocatable.md

 static_assert(sizeof(T) == 1);
 ```

-And to be clear that it's the _base_ class which has a zero size, here the size of `T` is 4, which
+And to be clear that it's the _base_ class which has a zero size, in the following, the size
-is the size of its member.
+of `T` becomes 4, which is the size of its member.
 There is no extra byte for its base class `S`:

 ```cpp
 struct S {};